YuanZi1501040205/cv-homework-1-YuanZi1501040205/README.md

 Do not use any 3rd party libraries or functions.
 Do not display images in your final submission.
-Example, cv2.imshow(), cv2.waitkey(), cv2.NamedWindow will make the circle ci fail.
+Example, cv2.imshow(), cv2.waitkey(), cv2.NamedWindow will result in failure during circleci testing.

 PS.
 Files not to be changed: requirements.txt and .circleci directory If you do not like the structure, you are welcome to change the over all code, under two stipulations: